 - They are convenient and beautiful to use because you don’t have to build a fire or struggle with wet firewood.

 - Gas fires are safer than wood because they don’t emit embers which can spread out.
-This makes them ideal for apartments and suburban areas.
+This makes them ideal for apartments and suburban areas and outdoor structures like pergola.
+Check some pergola fire pit ideas here.

 - You will not have to worry about dirt once you use gas fire.
 The fire will burn without smoke or its smell.